 The DNR’s role is to ensure that local shoreland ordinances comply with the state shoreland rules and to provide technical assistance and oversight to these local governments.

-Updated January 2017, the model serves as a tool for local governments to develop new or amend existing shoreland ordinances.
+Updated April 28, 2022, the model serves as a tool for local governments to develop new or amend existing shoreland ordinances.

 The DNR must review and approve all local shoreland ordinances and amendments.